williamstein/2013-480/FAQ.md

 ### My README.md looks like crap when I view it after saving.

-A .md file is a so-called "markdown" file.
+A file that ends in ".md" is a "markdown" file.
 It's a special format of file, like HTML.
 Learn all about Markdown at [http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax).

 ### Cython doesn't work!?